'I want to work with young people marginalised by mainstream society and give them better opportunities to change their future...'

 ‘The second was the kids who were taught to see offending and crime as a victory, who would parade in red or blue, and looked forward to being arrested or sent to Te Puna Wai; they saw it as a badge of honour.

-I want to work with young people marginalised by mainstream society and give them better opportunities to change their future.‘Meeting young people who were disconnecting from society because they felt uncared for, unloved or hopeless, and knowing that it's those kids that are marginalised and will become offenders, and that it's entirely society’s fault and that we could have done better; made me passionate enough that I wanted to study, work in and change it.’
+‘Meeting young people who were disconnecting from society because they felt uncared for, unloved or hopeless, and knowing that it's those kids that are marginalised and will become offenders, and that it's entirely society’s fault and that we could have done better; made me passionate enough that I wanted to study, work in and change it.’

 With Criminal Justice studies unique to UC, the emphasis on New Zealand crime history and policies has been especially fascinating for Kristy.